snigdhanath/Vrinda-store--annual-report-2022/README.md

-I’m happy to share my first project in the learning phase of Data Analytics with the help of MS Excel.
+I’m happy to share this project in the learning phase of Data Analytics with the help of MS Excel.

 Objective: